This article is for administrators. To manage your own groups, visit the Google Groups help.

 Anyone in the organization and all group owners, managers, and members

-Note: If the administrator sets a domain-wide setting to hide new groups, by default, only group owners, managers, and members can see new groups in the organization.
+Note: If the administrator sets an organization-wide setting to hide new groups, by default, only group owners, managers, and members can see new groups in the organization.

 Anyone in the organization